sjsrey/giasp16/content/pages/00_syllabus.md

 the exercises while keeping in mind that you are responsible for understanding the completed exercise as these will stress methods you will need to apply in your project (see below).
-We will have a minimum of 8 weekly exercises, graded on a pass-fail basis.
-To obtain credit for the exercise component of the course you must succesffully complete 4 of these.
+We will have a minimum of 8 weekly exercises, graded on a 10-point scale.
+To obtain credit for the exercise component of the course you must successfully complete 4 of these.
 Failure to do so will result in a 0 on the exercise component and a failing grade for the course.

 ###Project/Presentations